Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Computing optimum solutions in bidirected graphs

+To bound the runtime of the dynamic program, recall that there are $2^{k^2-k}$ possible pattern graphs $H$ on $R$, and the first step of the algorithm computes at most one poly-tree solution to each pattern $H$, i.e.,~$p\leq 2^{k^2-k}$.
+Thus the size of the table given by all entries $\sigma(H,i)$ (with $1\leq i\leq p$) is at most $2\cdot 2^{k^2-k}$.
+To compute one entry of the table via~\eqref{eq:dp2}, we need to consider every pattern $H'$ for each of which we perform a feasibility check, which can be done in polynomial time.
+Thus the runtime for each of the at most $2\cdot 2^{k^2-k}$ entries is $2^{k^2-k}\polyn$, and the total runtime of the algorithm (including the first step) is bounded by $4^{k^2+O(k)}\polyn$. \end{proof}

+To complete this section we now prove \autoref{lem:bi-SCSS-struct} and show how to decompose any strongly connected solution in a bidirected graph.

-\begin{proof}[Proof of \autoref{lem:bi-SCSS-struct}] For the proof we will assume w.l.o.g.\ that in the optimum planar solution $N\subseteq G$ each terminal has only $1$ neighbour, each Steiner vertex has exactly $3$ neighbours, and every pair of edges $uv$ and $vu$ have unique costs.
-We may assume this according the transformation given in \autoref{app:degrees}, just as for our earlier proof of the approximation scheme.
-Furthermore, let $G_N$ again be the graph spanned by the edge set $\{uv,vu\in E(G)\mid uv\in E(N)\}$.
-It is not hard to see that proving \autoref{lem:bi-SCSS-struct} for the obtained optimum solution $N$ in $G_N$ implies the same result for the original optimum solution in $G$.
+\begin{proof}[Proof of \autoref{lem:bi-SCSS-struct}] We will assume w.l.o.g.\ that in the cheapest solution $N\subseteq G$ each terminal has only $1$ neighbour, and each Steiner vertex has exactly $3$ neighbours.
+We may assume this according to the transformation given in \autoref{app:degrees}, just as for our earlier proof of \autoref{lem:full-comp}.
+Furthermore, let $G_N$ again be the graph spanned by the edge set~$\{uv,vu\mid uv\in E(N)\}$.
+It is not hard to see that proving \autoref{lem:bi-SCSS-struct} for the obtained optimum solution $N$ in $G_N$ implies the same result for the original optimum solution in $G$, by reversing all transformations given in \autoref{app:degrees}.